 As Christians, we are a people in motion.
 We are pilgrims.
 We are sojourners.
 This world is not our home.
 We are, as Peter puts it, “elect exiles” (1 Peter 1:1) and are on a journey to a much better place.
 If you have been born again to a living hope, then that means in an ultimate sense you are a citizen of heaven (Philippians 3:20).
 It doesn’t matter what your passport says, because your true home is in heaven.

 As we live our lives, God gives us little glimpses of heaven.
 He does this to encourage us and sustain us.
 Sometimes our pilgrimage can be hard.
 There are times we will experience the “fiery trial” that will test our faith (1 Peter 4:12).
-But we need to keep in mind that God is using these circumstances to mold us, shape us, and mature us in the faith.
+But keep in mind that God is using these circumstances to mold us, shape us, and mature us in the faith.
 Truly, we can rejoice and be glad because God is preparing us for our heavenly home (James 1:2-4, Romans 5:3-5).